 Cast Iron Cookware Questions and Answers

 Cast iron cookware has long been appreciated by professional chefs and home cooks alike for its excellent heat retention properties.
-It’s also hard wearing and long lasting, with no fiddly bits to break or get lost.
+It’s also hard-wearing and long-lasting, with no fiddly bits to break or get lost.
 Add classic good looks to those qualities and you’ll see that there’s a lot to like about cast iron.
-It does come with a couple of problems and call for some special handling, though.
+It does call for some special handling, though.
 Here are the facts you're looking for.

 Q. How do I season cast iron cookware?

 A. All cast iron pots and pans need to be seasoned to build up a protective coating before their first use, unless they are specifically sold as “pre-seasoned.”
 If you or anyone you’ll be cooking for has food allergies, it’s recommended to take care of the seasoning yourself so that you can ensure no triggering ingredients are used.
 To season, rub the cookware inside and out with fat, shortening or oil (many aficionados swear by flaxseed oil for its polymerization effect).
 Then heat it in a medium slow oven, set at 250 to 350 degrees F, for approximately one hour.